 Research shows that it is easy to tell such trivial lies precisely because nothing much is at stake, so there will be no clues to deceit in demeanor.
 Of course many lies – trivial or serious — are detected not from what the liar said or how he or she said it, but from other sources unrelated to the liar’s demeanor.
 A witness observes a violation of the lie, or some physical evidence (lipstick on the shirt collar), for example.

 It is only when a lot is at stake, when not only a valued reward would be lost but also punishment will be delivered if the lie is uncovered, that there is a chance that the liar’s demeanor will betray the lie.

 “No, I am not the least bit angry; I really appreciate your criticism”.

 Lies about a strong emotion felt right at the moment are the hardest to tell successfully.
 It doesn’t matter which emotion is denied: anger, fear, disgust, contempt, excitement, enjoyment, sadness or surprise.
-Each of these emotions generates involuntary changes in facial expressions, voice, posture, gaze and posture.
+Each of these emotions generates involuntary changes in facial expressions, voice, gaze and posture.
 Most people cannot deliberately inhibit or cover every manifestation of an emotion when it is felt strongly.
 The emotional load – the burden of trying to conceal any sign of the emotion that is churning away – interferes also with the ability to speak coherently and convincingly, so that the words spoken may also betray the lie.

 Many lies are not about emotions felt at the moment; rather they conceal a past action, plans for a future action, thoughts, attitudes, or values.
 If the discovery of the lie could result in punishment, then the liar will have emotions about engaging in the lies.
 These feelings about lying will generate involuntary changes in demeanor that can betray the lie.